HBeinstein/KombuchaTrackerRedux/README.md

 Software Requirements
 1. Internet browser
 2. A code editor like VSCode or Atom to view or edit the codebase.
-3. A free CooperHewitt.org account and API key

 ## App Wireframe
 ![GitHub Logo](./Wireframe.png)

-## Known Bugs

-_Hoping to add a loader in the future to minimize white background "flashing" between API calls._
-_Planning to constrain imgs displayed by size to prevent distortion of certain imgs that don't fit frame proportions_

 ## Support and contact details